Bluedot-Innovation/PointSDK-SampleApp-iOS-ObjC/README.md

-To use this sample project, you first need to obtain the Point SDK dynamic framework.

-Request for an trail account on Point Access by visiting the Bluedot website. (https://bluedotinnovation.com/demo).

-Please refer to the documentation at docs.bluedotinnovation.com
+Note: This sample app is deprecated and no longer maintained.
+Please refer to the new minimal integration app at https://github.com/Bluedot-Innovation/PointSDK-MinimalIntegrationExample-iOS.